coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

     Both functions passed to :cmd:`Numeral Notation` must be single identifiers.

+  .. exn:: The reference @ident was not found in the current environment.

+    Identifiers passed to :cmd:`Numeral Notation` must be global definitions, not notations, section variables, section-local
+    :g:`Let` bound identifiers, etc.

   .. warn:: Stack overflow or segmentation fault happens when working with large numbers in @type (threshold may vary depending on your system limits and on the command executed).